Talha-Islam02/Restaurant-Management-System/README.md

 # Restaurant-Management-System
-Web-App for the restaurant maangement developed using python Django
+Web-App for the restaurant management developed using python Django